 As I get older, people still ask me, “Where are you from again?” or “Where are your parents from?
 You look, I don’t know, Spanish, Brazilian, Italian, or whatever.”
 In the back of my head, I’m always thinking about what it actually means to look like you’re from a specific place.
 I think that’s why I’m always interested in stories that are similar to my own.
 It doesn’t have to be a difference in appearance—it can be a difference in any type of position.

 LC: Those personal parallels are so important.
 How did the specific subject matter for “You don’t look Native to me” come about?

 MS: It came from a conversation I had with my stepfather.
-We were speaking on the phone about nothing in particular, and then he started talking to me about a friend of his named Jay, who is a Native American living in North Carolina.
+We were speaking on the phone about nothing in particular, and then he started talking to me about a friend of his named Dr. Jay Hansford C. Vest, who is a Native American living in North Carolina.
 He said that Jay had blonde hair and blue eyes, and I questioned why I was so surprised by this information.
 Where did I absorb the knowledge of what Native American identity looks like?
 I started thinking about how we absorb these references and solidify tropes.
 I tried researching unrecognized tribes in America online, but I couldn’t find much.